mollywoodnini/ga-z270x-ug/README.md

 54434656 <> 56464354 = VFCT
 52414D44 <> 444D4152 = DMAR | 00000000204C4B53 <> 534B4C2000000000  = DMAR
 ```

+# NVRAM

+While this board does have native NVRAM, I have determined it is not stable.
+Using native NVRAM you may experience the following:

+- Logout hangs
+- Rebooting results in no input response for F12 or DEL.
+- Phantom boot entries.

+Your best option is to emulate NVRAM.

 ---

 See WIKI for additional information.